 Income to the school is obtained primarily through tuition, donations, fund raising and mandated services provided by the State of New York.

 It should be clearly understood that tuition in itself does not cover the cost of educating your child.
 The budget is supplemented by other sources of income listed above.
 The payment of tuition is the responsibility of the parents.
 It is crucial that all payments should be made on time.
-Any difficulty of meeting payments should be made known to the Principal and the Pastor immediately.
-Assignment of class section, graduation, promotion to the next grade, transfer of records, report cards and re-registration process will not be completed unless all financial obligations are met regularly and on time.
+Any difficulty with meeting payments should be made known to the principal and/or pastor immediately.
+Assignment of class section, graduation, promotion to the next grade, transfer of records, report cards, attendance at special events and re-registration will not be completed unless all financial obligations are met regularly and on time.

 Donations and gifts such as: books, toys, games and furnishings are always greatly appreciated.
 Please contact the school office if you wish to contribute materially, monetarily or of your own personal time.